 Since its independence in 1948, Myanmar has struggled to unify its many different ethnic and religious identities and eliminate deep tensions along ethnic lines.
-The government's move in 1989 to change the country's name from Bur-
+The government's move in 1989 to change the country's

 The dominance and elite status of the Bamar majority is reflected in decades of systematic discriminatory practices and policies of repression and exclusion against other ethnic groups, most visibly against the Muslim Rohingya minority (see Risk Factor 2).
 A prime example of such policies is the 1982 Citizenship Law which openly denies the Rohingya citizenship and access to basic human rights, such as education, employment, marriage, reproduction and freedom of movement.
-According to Human Rights Watch, the Rohingya people are one of the largest stateless populations in the world.88 Some interpretations of Buddhist teachings have been used to push for nationalist identity politics that discriminate against Muslim minority groups.89 Strong links between the Bamar people and religious Buddhist nationalism which advocates for the protection of the state and its religion.90 Since the so-called 'clearance operations' by the military in Rakhine State in 2017 which amounted to the commission of atrocity crimes and led to the mass exodus of almost a million Rohingya, the estimated 600,000 Rohingya who remain in Rakhine State have been subject to ongoing persecution and violence and, being confined to camps or villages without freedom of movement, been reportedly denied access to adequate food, health care, education and livelihoods (see Indicator 2.1 and 2.2).
+According to Human Rights Watch, the Rohingya people are one of the largest stateless populations in the world.
+Some interpretations of Buddhist teachings have been used to push for nationalist identity politics that discriminate against Muslim minority groups.
+Strong links between the Bamar people and religious Buddhism, which comprises 85 per cent of Myanmar's religious denomination, has formed the basis of new waves of Buddhist nationalism which advocates for the protection of the state and its religion.
+The so-called 'clearance operations' by the military in Rakhine State in 2017 which amounted to the commission of atrocity crimes and led to the mass exodus of almost a million Rohingya, the estimated 600,000 Rohingya who remain in Rakhine State have been subject to ongoing persecution and violence and, being confined to camps or villages without freedom of movement, been reportedly denied access to adequate food, health care, education and livelihoods (see Indicator 2.1 and 2.2).